Choose a city closest to you.

 Founder Feedback gives you insights from the startup trenches.

 As an early-stage entrepreneur, "your network is your net-worth", so a good portion of your schedule will likely filled with short meetings over coffee.
 These seemingly innocuous coffee chats can provide you with the feedback, capital, or other help that you need, so planning ahead can be useful.
-In a post on his blog, Dave Parker, Serial Entrepreneur and Director of the Seattle Founder Institute, provides a handy checklist to make the most out of your quick meetings.
+In a post on his blog, Dave Parker, Serial Entrepreneur and mentor of the Seattle Founder Institute, provides a handy checklist to make the most out of your quick meetings.

 The original article was posted here.
 Below is an excerpt;